-- A. LIMITED PUBLIC COMMENT: The chair will ask for the names or identifying information of all members of the public participating on the conference call.
-The chair will then open Public Comment by calling on each member of the public on the conference call to allow for each person to provide comment in an orderly fashion Public comments are limited to three minutes per individual.
-Comments during other portions of the agenda may or may not be entertained at the moderator's discretion.
+- A. LIMITED PUBLIC COMMENT: Members of the public may address the Commission regarding any subject of community interest during public comment periods by filling out a Public Comment Card and submitting it to the Secretary.
+Public comments are limited to three minutes per individual.
+Comments during other portions of the agenda may or may not be entertained at the moderator's discretion

 - B. APPROVAL OF AGENDA:

 - C. INQUIRY AS TO CONFLICTS OF INTEREST:

 - D. SPECIAL PRESENTATIONS:

 - E. CONSENT CALENDAR: The purpose of the consent calendar is to expedite business by grouping non-controversial items together for one Commission motion without discussion.
 A request to remove any item for discussion later in the agenda from any member of the Commission, staff or public shall be granted.

 - 1. RECEIVE AND FILE

 - a.
-None
+Township Board Draft Meeting Minutes 08.10.21

 - 2. ACTION:

 - a.
-None
+Approve Draft Planning Commission Meeting Minutes 08.09.21

-F. ITEMS REMOVED FROM THE CONSENT CALENDAR
+IIEWIS S REMOVED FROM THE CONSENT CALE

 1.

-2.
+2

 - G. CORRESPONDENCE:

-- 1. Goran
+- 1. None

 - H. PUBLIC HEARINGS:

-- 1. None
+- 1. Acme Township Draft Zoning Ordinance -continued from August 9, 2021

 - I. OLD BUSINESS:

-- 1. Zoning Ordinance Review Continued Discussion (articles 7-8)
+- 1. Acme Township Draft Zoning Ordinance

 - J. NEW BUSINESS:

-- 1. Proposed Adult Use Marihuana Zoning Ordinance Text
+- 1. Election of Officers

 - K. PUBLIC COMMENT & OTHER PC BUSINESS

 - 1. Planning & Zoning Administrator Report Lindsey Wolf

 - 2. Township Board Report Jean Aukerman

 - 3. Parks & Trails Committee Report Marcie Timmins